This page is about the music…my personal raison d’être

 REO Speed Wagon is currently, left to right, Bruce Hall, drummer Brian Hitt, front man Kevin Cronin, co-founder Neal Doughty, and traveling guitar slinger, Dave Amato.

-As expected, the made it a point to play all those AOR hit power ballads, but they also dug back to the R.E.O.
+As expected, they made it a point to play all those AOR hit power ballads, but they also dug back to the R.E.O.
 T.W.O. days for some serious ROCK, like “Golden Country”.
 Call me crazy, but I MISS the influence of an early member, guitarist Gary Richrath.
 They also managed to squeeze in “Time for Me to Fly,” one of my all-time favs from this group, and, true to every time I’ve seen them, performed “Ridin’ the Storm Out” during the encore.

 I must admit, these guys can still bring it…